evenp/AMRELmp/README.md

 When set to `yes`, AMREL only transforms LiDAR inputs into internal NVM and TIL formats.
-It reads ASCII-formatted DTM maps (.asc files) found in the `resources/asc` directory, then XYZ-formatted ground point tiles (.xyz files) found in the `resources/xyz` directory.
+It reads ASCII-formatted DTM maps (.asc files) found by default in the `resources/asc` directory, then XYZ-formatted ground point tiles (.xyz files) found by default in the `resources/xyz` directory.
 Caution: DTM and point tiles must share the same area.
 Mostly 500 m x 500 m wide tiles have been tested.
 Ascii headers should contain `ncols`, `nrows`, `xllcenter`, `yllcenter`,